Signed in as:

 "OILS" measures out at, 20" x 22 1/2".
 "OILS" is formed in the shape of a painter's palette.

-The two images above are work surfaces that were used to capture random pigment secretions from the flattening out of the paint tubes used in the "Oils".
-The two surfaces are half size sheets of serigraphy paper .
+The two images above are work surfaces that were used to capture random pigment secretions from the flattening out of the paint tubes used to construct"Oils".
+The two surfaces are half size sheets of serigraphy paper.
 Each sheet is, 22 1/2" x 35 .
-Most of the pigment is captured at two ends of the paper and not much in between .
-My preference was to flatten the tubes on the width size , rather than the length.
+Most of the pigment is captured at two ends of the paper and not much in between.
+My preference was to flatten the tubes on the width size, rather than the length.
 The work surface above, at the left, is the first sheet that was worked on.
 Once the end, that was being worked on, had captured a satisfactory amount of color, the paper was turned to the opposite end.
+The bottom of the work surface above and to the left, is the first area to have been worked on.

-above, on the left, began on, 8/26/1979 and was finished being worked on , 9/20/1979.
-The second work surface , above , on the right , was begun on, 10/5/1979 and completed on, 11/26/1979.
+The smearing of the oil paint, on that portion of the work surface, was intentional.
+After doing that, I decided to let the secretions exclusively depict the action of the flattening of the tubes.
+Working and capturing the secreted oil paint on the first work surface above, on the left, began on, 8/26/1979 and was finished being working on, 9/20/1979.
+The second work surface, above, on the right, was begun on, 10/5/1979 and completed on, 11/26/1979.
 I will be E6000ing these two work surfaces and adding grommets to the four corners for hanging.
+Each sheet can be hanged four different ways.

 One of my gardening customers owned a property with an abandon

 chicken coop.
 In the coop was a stack of sheets of glass so I asked Lucy, my customer, if she had any use for them and she said no; they've been sitting there for years.
 So she gave them to me.
-Like salvaging color, the sheets of glass were also salvaged, which follows suit for Trashy Fine Art.
+Like salvaging color, the sheets of glass were also salvaged, which follows suit with Trashy Fine Art.

-As I have written, the sheets of glass are clear.
+The sheets of glass are clear.
 I set the pieces on a grainy, dirty white surface to take the photo of them: that is what is being seen as background.

 Color and imagery are historically seen on many different surfaces; caves, rocks, animal skins, wood and cloth surfaces.
-The plan was to glue a number of news print sheets together. and use them as a substitute for painting canvas.
-It was during the process of opening the news print to full-size that separating the comics out for a project of its own, came to mind.
+The plan was to glue a number of news print sheets together and use them as a substitute for painting canvas.
+It was during the process of opening the news print to full-size, that separating the comics out for a project of its own came to mind.

-The images. are sliced and dice to. protect me form any copy right infringement.
+The images are sliced and dice to protect me form any copy right infringement.
 The outer edges were constructed first and then bits and pieces were built inwardly.
-Once the outer edges were done and building inwardly begun , I notice the color wasn't as concentrated as I desired .
+Once the outer edges were done and building inwardly begun, I notice the color wasn't as concentrated as I desired.
 Working to concentrate the color appearance is when the intensity of labor began .
-As can be seen in the image above and to the left , from top to bottom, there is a patch of gray concentration, then light blue, yellow, green, pink and darker blue.
+As can be seen in the image above and to the left, from top to bottom, there is a patch of gray concentration, then light blue, yellow, green, pink and darker blue.
 I was very happy when this side was completed.

 The flip-side is a composition of the balloon captions.
-There are some ink tester dots also incorporated on this side .
+There are some ink tester dots also incorporated on this side.
 "Comics" measures out at about 33" x 53" .
-The piece was started on 12/7 2019 , and finished on 5/24/2020 . " Comics " is an eight in one piece ; it can be hanged eight different ways; each side, four different ways.
+The piece was started on 12/7/ 2019 , and finished on 5/24/2020 . " Comics " is an eight in one piece ; it can be hanged eight different ways; each side, four different ways.

 .